Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Methodology

-We argue that facial geometry priors (\emph{i.e.,} facial landmark heatmaps) and facial appearance features are different but complementary.
-Thus, we design the CM-TM to learn facial geometry priors and facial appearance features in a mutual promotion manner.
+We design the CM-AM to mine face restoration clues from two different but complementary aspects: facial geometry priors (\emph{i.e.,} facial landmark heatmaps) and facial appearance features.
+The facial geometry priors ($F_{P}$) represent the facial shape information, and the facial appearance features ($F_{A}$) contain the facial texture and color information.

-As shown in Fig.~\ref{fig4}, the facial landmark features $F_{L}$ and the input facial features $F_{C}$ are formulated as queries (Q) and keys (K) to calculate their cross-attention matrix.
-Then, the cross-attention matrix is adopted to augment the attended features from one stream to another.
+As shown in Fig.~\ref{fig4}, the facial landmark features ($F_{L}$) and the input facial features ($F_{C}$) are formulated as queries (Q) and keys (K) to calculate a cross-attention matrix (CM)~\cite{yang2020learning, qian2020thinking}.
+The CM calculates the relevance between Q and K by the normalized inner product:

+Then, the CM augments the attended features from one stream to another.
 Such a design encourages joint feature learning across the input facial and landmark features, and their deep feature correspondences will be discovered by attention.
-As a result, we can learn the facial geometry priors ($F_{P}$) and facial appearance features ($F_{A}$).
+Specifically, during learning $F_{P}$ and $F_{A}$, $F_{C}$ and $F_{L}$ are formulated as the values (V), respectively.
+Finally, $F_{P}$ and $F_{A}$ are learned by the following formulation:

+where $Conv$ represents a convolutional layer, $\odot$ donates an element-wise multiplication operation, and $R$ is a reshape function.

-To illustrate the effect of our CM-TM, we conduct some comparisons.
-Fig.~\ref{figloss}(e) shows that the Pro-UIGAN variant without CM-TM produces inferior results.
-Therefore, our CM-TM provides effective facial geometry priors as clues for feature alignment and enhancement, and thus promotes more accurate face hallucination results (see Fig.~\ref{figloss}(l)).
+To illustrate the effect of our CM-AM, we conduct experimental comparisons and report the results in Figs.~\ref{figloss}(e) and (h).
+In the subfigures, we can find that the Pro-UIGAN variant without CM-AM produces inferior results.
+Therefore, our CM-AM provides effective facial geometry priors as clues for feature alignment and enhancement and thus promotes more accurate face hallucination results (see Fig.~\ref{figloss}(l)).